 • Learning tips on how to handle day-to-day challenges

-• Meeting new friends or connecting to others who understand you
+• Meeting new friends or connecting with others who understand you

 • Learning how to talk about things that bother you or how to ask for help